Toxic Free Kids Act

 Contact Info

-This page provides links to information about lists that MDH is required to create, as well as links to other states doing similar work.
+This page provides links to information about the two lists that MDH maintains, as well as links to other states doing similar work.

 - Maine: Safer Chemicals in Children's Products